 Diversity Programs: School of Medicine Post-Baccalaureate Program

-Our Post-Baccalaureate Research Education Program (PREP) will accept applications from November 8, 2018 through February 15, 2019 (12 midnight EST).
-Top candidates will be invited for interviews and to meet potential research mentors in early April 2019.
-Selected candidates will matriculate in June/July 2019.
+Our Post-Baccalaureate Research Education Program (PREP) will accept applications from November 15, 2019 through February 15, 2020 (12 midnight EST).
+Top candidates will be interviewed.
+Those who accept our offer will visit in April/May to meet with potential research mentors.
+Program activities start in June/July.

-- Research Experience: Scholars will conduct hypothesis-driven research in their Mentor’s lab, with day-to-day guidance by an experienced PhD student or postdoc.
-Scholars will participate in weekly lab meetings and department seminars, and present research posters at our summer research celebration, two vibrant PhD program retreats, and a national meeting of their choice.
+- Research experience: Scholars conduct hypothesis-driven research in their Mentor’s lab, with day-to-day guidance by an experienced PhD student or postdoc.
+Scholars participate fully in weekly lab meetings, attend weekly research seminars in their department, attend a vibrant PhD program retreat and a national conference of their choice.

-- Preparation for GRE exam, graduate school applications and interviews
+- Preparation for GRE or MCAT exam, graduate school applications and interviews.

 Who Should Apply: